19.3 C

 Trump and Melania’s Embarrassing Moment Caught on Camera

-President Donald Trump fumbled through an awkward on-board exchange about his Valentine’s Day plans with First Lady Melania Trump on Air Force One, prompting renewed questions about the couple’s relationship as viral clips show strained body language.
+President Donald Trump fumbled through an awkward onboard exchange about his Valentine’s Day plans with First Lady Melania Trump on Air Force One, prompting renewed questions about the couple’s relationship as viral clips show strained body language.

 When reporters asked if he spent Valentine’s Day with his wife or bought flowers, the president laughed nervously and quickly brushed off the question.

 “Better not tell you that.
 Goodbye, everybody.
-That’s the toughest question,” Trump said while returning to Washington, D.C. from Mar-a-Lago, where he had spent Presidents Day weekend.
+That’s the toughest question,” Trump said while returning to Washington, D.C. from Mar-a-Lago, where he had spent Presidents’ Day weekend.

-Instead of addressing his private life, Trump steered the conversation toward the documentary “Melania” and complimented the First Lady’s official work.
+Instead of addressing his private life, Trump steered the conversation toward the documentary “Melania” and complimented the first lady’s official work.
 He called the movie “a tremendous hit,” despite box office figures that tell a different story.

-The Valentine’s Day moment was only the latest awkward interaction between the president and First Lady that drew social media attention.
+The Valentine’s Day moment was only the latest awkward interaction between the president and first lady that drew social media attention.
 At the “Melania” premiere on January 29 at the Kennedy Center in Washington, D.C., the couple walked the black carpet standing roughly a foot apart.

 Observers said Trump looked disengaged beside his wife at the premiere, with clips emphasizing the distance and stiff body language during the event.